-Before digging into the value of a liberal arts education, let’s clarify what a liberal arts education is not.
+Before digging into the value of a liberal arts education, let us clarify what a liberal arts education is not.

-It is not necessarily liberal in its political leanings.
+It has nothing to do with politics!
 Webster’s explains “The liberal in liberal arts has very little to do with political leanings.
 Its roots can be traced to the Latin word liber, meaning “free, unrestricted.”
 Our language took the term from the Latin liberales artes… which involved training in the mind.”

 It is not centered in the fine arts.
 A liberal arts education includes a broad education with introductory classes from different fields, including STEM (science, technology, engineering, mathematics), social sciences (economics, history, psychology) and the humanities (English, theatre, music, visual arts).